 4 ideas to stimulate myelin reserves

 #1: Get out of breath.
 To get out of breath you have to move lots of parts of your body in ways you aren’t currently used to.
 This could be as simple as going for a brisk walk.
 You’ll be moving your limbs faster than usual, which makes you fire nerves more strongly and they will have to adapt by laying down myelin.
 You may only be able to walk briskly for 100m at first if your fitness is low, but that’s fine and very normal.
-You’ll soon adapt to 100m of brisk walking and when you do, you can add a little more distance to it, like doing 110m.
+You’ll soon adapt to 100m of brisk walking and when you do, you can add a little more distance to it, like doing 110m and so on.

 #2: Start a simple bodyweight exercise programme at home.
 Try a routine like squatting in and out of a chair 15 times, holding the Plank position against the dining table for 20 seconds and holding a Long Leg Bridge for 20 seconds with your hands and feet pressing firmly into the floor.
 A simple routine like this will make you work almost all of the muscles in your body.
 Repeat every other day to start with and try to find your personal rep or time range that suits.
 You may need to start with 5 squats and a 10-second plank and bridge hold.
 That’s fine.
 Just challenge yourself and add more when you can.

 #3: Go to dance or fitness classes.
 Dancing is a great activity to challenge coordination, fitness and memory.
 It can give you many of the things you need to stimulate myelin growth.
-If doing dance rather than fitness classes, then I’d just add the chair squat (from option 1) as a home exercise to enable a more rounded programme because dance rarely includes this movement unless you’re getting really advanced.
+If doing dance rather than fitness classes, then I’d just add the chair squat (from option 1) as a home exercise to enable a more rounded programme because dance rarely includes this squatting movement unless you’re getting really advanced.

 #4: Learn something new.
 Mental activity needs work just as much as physical activity.
 It is all myelin, whether in your muscles or within your brain.
 Learning new movements, like a dance routine, stimulates myelin in your memory circuits, but if you choose to do options #1 or #2 then you’ll need to add in a crossword, a really good novel or learn a new skill like needlework, woodwork or cooking, for example, to stimulate myelin in the brain.
 Being mentally active has good scientific evidence showing it can stave off dementia too.